-Mayadevi temple is the exact location of the Birth of Lord Buddha.
-It is in Lumbini which is considered among the holiest of the Buddhist pilgrimage.
+Mayadevi Temple is the exact location of the Birth of Lord Buddha.
+The holiest Buddhist pilgrimage Mayadevi Temple is in Lumbini.

 Mahabodhi Temple, Bodh Gaya, India

-The Mahabodhi temple marks the location where Lord Buddha is said to have attained Enlightenment.
-The main temple is said to be dated back to the Ashoka era around 232 CE.
+The Mahabodhi temple marks the location where Lord Buddha attained Enlightenment.
+The main temple dates back to the Ashoka era around 232 CE.

 Sera Monastery, Tibet

 Sera Monastery is one of the major monasteries in Tibet.
 As of present, it is the largest monastery by monks’ population in the world.
 The debate session here is famous for its level.